dariuspasca/bitrock-news/README.md

 # bitrock-news

-A HackerNews-like clone build with Vue3 and Supabase.
-Inspired by the [supabase-graphql-example]](https://github.com/supabase-community/supabase-graphql-example/tree/main)
+A HackerNews-like clone build with Vue.js 3 and Supabase.
+Inspired by the [supabase-graphql-example](https://github.com/supabase-community/supabase-graphql-example/tree/main)

-### Showcase

 ### Backend